 Television coverage of U.S. President Barack Obama’s re-election drew 66.8 million viewers last night, down 6.5 percent from his historic 2008 win, Nielsen said on its website.

 Comcast Corp.
-(CMCSA)’s NBC network led 13 broadcast and cable networks in prime time, averaging 12.1 million viewers, according to data released separately by the networks.
+(CMCSA:US)’s NBC network led 13 broadcast and cable networks in prime time, averaging 12.1 million viewers, according to data released separately by the networks.
 News Corp.’s Fox News cable channel was second with an audience of 11.5 million in that time period.

 The ratings cap an election cycle in which candidates, political parties and interest groups were forecast to spend $2.7 billion on television commercials, up 53 percent from four years ago, according to the advertising firm Magna Global SA.
 In 2008, 71.5 million viewers watched election night coverage on 14 networks, Nielsen said on its website.

 Walt Disney Co.
 (DIS:US)’s ABC attracted 10.5 million, while Time Warner Inc.’s CNN averaged 9.25 million viewers.
 CBS Corp.
 (CBS:US)’s network drew 7.92 million viewers and News Corp.’s Fox broadcast network averaged 4.93 million.